giankdiluvi/madmix/examples/GMM/README.md

 The `Gaussian_mixture_model.ipynb` Jupyter notebook contains code to reproduce the GMM examples.
-You should be able to run the whole notebook to get the results, except those of dequantization and the Concrete distribution.
+You should be able to run the whole notebook to get the results, except those of argmax flows, dequantization, and the Concrete distribution.
 Check the `examples/`` README to read more about that.